w3stling/insynsregistret/README.md

 Get all insider trades published in the last 30 days in Swedish Match (ISIN SE0000310336) and that is part of a share option programme.

-A better way of achieving the same result is to refine the search with an issuer query parameter to limit the search instead of filtering the search result.
-See next example with Hexagon AB.

 ```java
 Insynsregistret registry = new Insynsregistret();